javierpena/eink-calendar/README.md

 will need to create a new driver.
 However, it is possible to export a read-only, secret address for your Google Calendar following [this guide](https://support.google.com/calendar/answer/37648?hl=en#zippy=%2Cget-your-calendar-view-only).

+Note that the library used for iCal support, [icalevents](https://pypi.org/project/icalevents/) has a bug in version 0.1.25 that may prevent events from being properly loaded.
+This was fixed by [this commit](https://github.com/jazzband/icalevents/pull/70), so you will need to update to version 0.1.26 or later.
+As of this writing, version 0.1.26 is not available on PyPi.

 ## Running
 The scripts directory contains a simple launcher script using a virtual environment, and a systemd unit file you can use to ensure the program runs on startup.